jjjj12212/Archipelago-BanjoTooie/knownIssues.md

 - Treble clef at JV will either appear when you already collected it upon loading a save game OR disapear when you got it via AP.
     - Workaround: exit the map and come back in.
 - WW train switch hit when exiting Chuffy
+- If you suffered a hard crash, you will lose your jiggy count UNTIL you receive any AP item.